13 min read read

 TextMate

-TextMate is a native Mac editor with XML bundles.
+TextMate is a native Mac editor with XML bundles for syntax highlighting, code folding, and snippets.

 Frequently Asked Questions